floydhub/floyd-docs/docs/guides/workspace.md

 ![Workspace UI](../img/workspace/workspace_ui.png)

 !!! warning "3rd party cookies, Ads blocker, proxy and firewall"
-    Given the interactive web experience of Workspace, there can be possible rough-edges which will can ruin the experience.
-    Make sure to accept cookies and connections from the following domains:
+    Given the interactive web experience of Workspace, ensure that your browser accept cookies, javascript and connections from the following domains.
+Otherwise you may encounter a sub-par experience with Workspaces:

         - floydhub.com
         - floydlabs.com